jduke788/Csharp/README.md

 Learn loops in C# and how to use break and continue statements - Y Create program to print all even nums between 0 and value specified by user - N 13/11
-How to define and call functions and understand different between functions and methods - N How to pass arguments to functions and different types of parameters - N Use function to return a grade when a scores provided - N Return values from functions - N
+How to define and call functions and understand different between functions and methods - Y How to pass arguments to functions and different types of parameters - Y Use function to return a grade when a scores provided - N Return values from functions - Y
-Understand difference between void and non-void functions - N 14/11
+Understand difference between void and non-void functions - Y 14/11
 Create a rock, paper, scissors game - N

 # OOP
-Create classes - N
+Create classes - Y
-Understand how to instantiate objects from classes - N Create and use objects to perform simple tasks - N
+Understand how to instantiate objects from classes - Y Create and use objects to perform simple tasks - Y
-How to define fields, properties and polymorphism - N Understand difference between fields and properties - N Create a Person class with name, age and hometown fields.
+How to define fields, properties and polymorphism - Y Understand difference between fields and properties - Y Create a Person class with name, age and hometown fields.
 Class should also have a bio method that prints on persons info - N 15/11
-Learn about inheritance and polymorphism - N
+Learn about inheritance and polymorphism - Y
-How to create derved classes that inherit from base classes - N Create a shape calculator that has a parent Shape class and child subclasses like Circle, Square etc. Calculate area of different shapes with a area() method - N
+How to create derived classes that inherit from base classes - Y Create a shape calculator that has a parent Shape class and child subclasses like Circle, Square etc. Calculate area of different shapes with a area() method - N
-Learn and understand differences about interfaces and abstract classes - N Recreate shape calculator incorporating interfaces and/or abstract classes - N 18/11
+Learn and understand differences about interfaces and abstract classes - Y Recreate shape calculator incorporating interfaces and/or abstract classes - N 18/11
 Recreate Scooter/inventory app from bootcamp - N